yizhiwang96/deepvecfont/README.md

 ```
 python refinement.mp.py --experiment_name dvf --fontid 14 --candidate_nums 20
 ```
 where the `fontid` denotes the index of testing font.
 The results will be written in `./experiments/dvf_main_model/results/0014/svgs_refined/`.
+Set `num_processes` according to your GPU's computation capacity.

 We have pretrained the neural rasterizer and image super-resolution model.
 If you want to train them yourself: